White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Rose gold: 58.5% Au + 36% Cu + 5.5% Ag (deeper rose)

-- Red gold: Very high copper content (popular in Eastern Europe)
+- Red variant: Very high copper content (popular in Eastern Europe)

 Historical note: Rose gold became extremely popular in the Art Deco era (1920s-1930s) and has experienced a major revival since 2010.